brsr/antitile/docs/conway.rst

 leaving others alone.
 An adjusted :math:`M_x` may be specified as a 5x3 matrix from :math:`\langle v,e,f,v_4,f_4 \rangle` to :math:`\langle v,e,f \rangle`, but this is a linear map between two different spaces, not a linear operator, and isn't as useful compared to the usual :math:`M_x`.
 (For instance, you can't multiply the matrices together to represent operator composition.)
-Alternately, the operators can be further restricted to polyhedra with faces or vertices of degree 6 or more.
+Alternately, the operators can be further restricted to polyhedra with faces or vertices of a certain degree.

+Let `$` denote the smoothing operator that reduces degree-2 features, and `@` denote the operator that exchanges the alternation of the vertices of a seed polyhedron.
+All of the operators :math:`\Box_{a,b}` create a polyhedron with only quadrilateral faces.
+Join (:math:`j=\Box_{1,1}`) is interesting to examine within the context of alternating operators.
+`jd = @j`.
+All Conway operators can be expressed as `$xj`, where `x` is some alternating operator.

 In the list of assumptions at the end of the "Operators on counts" section, alternating operators may violate 3 and 4, and 1 if they create degree-2